-By using a Pivot Table, you can calculate the sum of Est. values, the sum of Issue prices for all the items based on their categories.
+By using a Pivot Table, you can calculate the sum of Est. values, and the sum of Issue prices for all the items based on their categories.
 In addition to this, you can see how much of a discount you have offered for each category as a result of Est. Value and Issue Price difference.
 And you can also see how much Gain/Loss you have made in the context of a targeted flat discount rate, say 50%.

-For these other requirements, you will be working with Calculated Fields in Pivot Table, named “Offered Discount,” “Targeted Issue Price” and “Gain/Loss.”
+For these other requirements, you will be working with Calculated Fields in your Pivot Table, named “Offered Discount,” “Targeted Issue Price” and “Gain/Loss.”

 Here, you will learn how to create, change and add/subtract 2 Fields in Pivot Table using this a data set of Art Gallery Exhibition.

-Let’s have a look at below Pivot Table where you need to do basic calculations to sum Issue Price and Est. Value for each Type of defined category.
+Let’s have a look at the below Pivot Table where you need to do basic calculations to sum Issue Price and Est. Value for each Type of defined category.